 - Esophageal motility testing, to measure movement and pressure in your esophagus.

-Many over-the-counter medications can help relieve heartburn.
+Many nonprescription medications can help relieve heartburn.
 The options include:

 - Antacids, which help neutralize stomach acid.
 Antacids may provide quick relief.
 But they can't heal an esophagus damaged by stomach acid.